whitefoxcloud/payway-integration-poc/README.md

 # PayWay POC

-This repository contains proof of concept (POC) code for integrating PayWay for credit card payments and direct debit payments.
+This repository contains proof of concept (POC) code for the article [*Integrating PayWay Payment Gateway into Your Website or Application*](https://www.whitefox.cloud/articles/integrating-payway-payment-gateway-into-your-website-or-application/) on [Whitefox Cloud](https://www.whitefox.cloud/).

+You could also find a [copy of the post](./article/README.md) in the [article](./article) folder.

+## Scenarios

 PayWay is a secure and reliable online payment solution provided by Westpac.

-## Scenarios
+In this POC, we demonstrate how to integrate PayWay into your website or application using Python.
+We cover the following scenarios:

-- Credit Card Payments: Process credit card transactions securely using PayWay.
+- Credit Card Payment: Process credit card transactions securely using PayWay.
-- Direct Debit Payments: Set up and manage direct debit payments with ease.
+- Direct Debit Payment: Set up direct debit payments with ease.

 ## Getting Started